VMBlakelock/saute-and-skewers-greekfood/README.md

 ### Purpose

-Saute & Skewers is a website where users can view recipes in the database, however resgistered users can also manipulate thier own data using the create, read, update and delete - CRUD functionality.
+Saute & Skewers is a website where users can view recipes in the database, however registered users can also manipulate thier own data using the create, read, update and delete - CRUD functionality.

 It is hoped that all users to the site will find the website to be of interest and of use.
 With the added benefit of being part of a community.